alphagov/govuk_migration_plan_public/README.md

 ## Outstanding questions

-* -How do we synchronise web site support feedback tickets?-
+* How do we synchronise web site support feedback tickets?
-  * The `support_contacts` database is now part of the automatd job
+  * The `support_contacts` database is now part of the automated job.
-* -Do we accept that we might lose some end-user feedback during the migration?-
+* Do we accept that we might lose some end-user feedback during the migration?
-  * We will only lose anonymous feedback statistics and Transaction done surveys.
+  * We will only lose anonymous feedback statistics and Transaction Done surveys.
   * No Zendesk tickets will be lost.